Edward Chaytor: Military career

 In the Boer War Chaytor was a captain in the Third New Zealand Contingent and a lieutenant colonel in the Eighth New Zealand Contingent.
 After the Boer War Chaytor became a professional officer in the New Zealand Army.

 In the First World War he was in the New Zealand Expeditionary Force in Egypt and Gallipoli.
-At the end of 1915, he was given command of the New Zealand Mounted Rifles Brigade, which was part of the Egyptian Expeditionary Force in the Sinai and Palestine Campaign and soon after was promoted to brigadier.
+At the end of 1915, he was given command of the New Zealand Mounted Rifles Brigade, which was part of the Egyptian Expeditionary Force in the Sinai and Palestine campaign and soon after was promoted to brigadier.
 In 1916 prior to the Battle of Romani he personally reconnoitred the Turkish position from an aircraft.
 He was appointed a Companion of the Order of St Michael and St George (CMG) in the 1917 New Year Honours.

-In 1917, Chaytor took over the Australian and New Zealand Mounted Division, and was promoted to major general.
+In 1917, Chaytor took over the Australian and New Zealand Mounted Division, and was promoted to temporary major general in April.
 When taking part in the assault on Rafa he ignored Chetwode's order to withdraw from the attack and took the town's main defensive position.
 In 1918 Chaytor's Force captured Amman in Jordan and thousands of prisoners.

 Later life

 Chaytor was appointed Commandant of the New Zealand Military Forces in 1919 and in this role oversaw a major reorganisation of the Territorial Force.
 On the occasion of the royal visit by Edward, Prince of Wales to Australia and New Zealand, he was appointed a Knight Commander of the Royal Victorian Order in 1920.
-He was appointed honoary colonel of the 1st (Canterbury) and 12th (Nelson and Marlborough) Regiments in 1920.
+He was appointed honorary colonel of the 1st (Canterbury) and 12th (Nelson and Marlborough) Regiments in 1920.
 He retired from the military in 1924, being replaced as commandant by Major General Charles Melvill.
 He lived in London until his death on 15 June 1939.